 In this dynamic of being/not-being, you may come to sense and feel that way back when, there was infinite stillness.
 Peace.
 Indescribable completeness.
 No disharmony whatsoever.
 Absolute crystal clear clarity.
 Then you may have the thought that you - as an experience, as a soul - can never get back to that point.
 Not completely, because if you did, then you'd cease to exist.
 To me when I touched it first, it felt tragic.
 A sense of intense loss.
 I realised you could never again experience absolute silence.
 It felt like 'the pond' could never again be still.

 In my perspective, many people on Earth today are unknowingly living out this original "Pain of Existence".
 To me, that's what has precipitated the ever spiralling need for entertainment, for comfort eating and distraction, for the anti-depressants that so many people in the world today are taking (nearly one in four of American women aged 40-59).
 It spawns conditions like self loathing, self harm, ADD, ADHD and also suicidal tendencies.
 Indeed to me, it has manifested a key element of the Opposing Consciousness in the field all around us.
-It's what I call the "grey consciousness" - entities that keep the ego locked in limiting spirals: never ending thought streams and uncontrollable emotional outbursts.
+It's what I call the "grey consciousness" - entities that keep the ego locked in limiting spirals of thought streams and emotional outbursts... or else the sense of being devoid of feelings.

 There is a solution!